888Lucy888/WebFinalProject/README.md

 Information added that is public will be able to be viewed by all, while private info will only be accesible to the user.

+THe user will also ba able get info on their daily horoscope.

 ---

 ### Store